chriswayg/packer-proxmox-templates/debian-10.0-x86_64-proxmox/README.md

 - passwordless sudo for default user: 'deploy' (name can be changed in build.conf)
 - SSH public key installed for default user
 - display IP and SSH fingerprint before login
-- Automatically grow partition after resize by Proxmox
+- automatically grow partition after resize by Proxmox

 ### Use